-\begin{remark} The benefit of \eqref{eq:rampage+} over the single-sample \eqref{eq:rampage} method is seen by examining both the probabilistic nature and the absolute magnitude of their respective descent multipliers, $C_{RA+}^{\rho,\eta}$ and $C_{RA}^{\rho,\eta}$.
+\begin{remark} The benefit of \eqref{eq:rampage+} over the single-sample \eqref{eq:rampage} method is seen by examining both the probabilistic nature and the absolute magnitude of their respective descent multipliers, $C_{RA+}^{\rho,\eta}$ and $C_{RA}^{\rho,\eta}$ (see Theorem \ref{thm:es_rmp_convergence} in Appendix \ref{sec:rampage}).
 A key distinction lies in the realization dependence of the trajectory.
 The bounds derived for \eqref{eq:rampage} are valid in expectation.
 Conversely, by perfectly correlating the antithetic exploration samples, \eqref{eq:rampage+} removes the variance completely.

 Beyond the transition from expected to deterministic convergence, \eqref{eq:rampage+} enjoys a faster descent.
 This is immediately evident in the baseline constants: \eqref{eq:rampage+} establishes a primary baseline descent of $3/4$, representing a $50\%$ improvement over the $1/2$ baseline extracted by the single-sample \eqref{eq:rampage} formulation.
 To concretely quantify this acceleration, we evaluate both multipliers in the pure monotone limit where $\rho = 0$.
-Under this regime, the \eqref{eq:rampage} multiplier collapses to $C_{RA}^{0,\eta} = \frac{1}{2} - 4L^2\eta^2$, while the \eqref{eq:rampage+} multiplier evaluates to $C_{RA+}^{0,\eta} = \frac{3}{4} - 6L^2\eta^2$.
+Under this regime, the \eqref{eq:rampage} multiplier reduces to $C_{RA}^{0,\eta} = \frac{1}{2} - 4L^2\eta^2$, while the \eqref{eq:rampage+} multiplier evaluates to $C_{RA+}^{0,\eta} = \frac{3}{4} - 6L^2\eta^2$.
 Both dictate the maximum step size threshold $\eta < \frac{1}{2\sqrt{2}L}$ to ensure absolute positivity.
 However, for any fixed step size selected within this valid domain, $C_{RA+}^{0,\eta} - C_{RA}^{0,\eta} = \frac{1}{4} - 2L^2\eta^2 > 0$. \end{remark}

 Finally, we extend the analysis to \eqref{eq:rf} with monotone and $\alpha$-symmetric $(L_0, L_1)$-Lipschitz operators. \begin{theorem} Let $F: \mathbb{R}^p \to \mathbb{R}^p$ be a monotone and $\alpha$-symmetric $(L_0, L_1)$-Lipschitz operator with $\alpha \in (0, 1)$.
 Assume $\mathrm{zer}(F) \neq \emptyset$.
 Let $\{\theta_t\}_{t \ge 0}$ denote the sequence generated by \eqref{eq:rampage+}.
 If the step size is set to $\eta_t = \frac{\nu}{K_0 + C_\alpha \|F(\theta_t)\|^\alpha}$ with $C_\alpha = K_1 + 2^{\frac{\alpha}{1-\alpha}} K_2$ and an appropriate absolute constant $\nu > 0$ such that